 TEDxYouth@Toronto is held annually in conjunction with Universal Children’s Day.
 The event follows the TED format, featuring a line-up of innovative and inspiring speakers and performers.
-The seventh edition of TEDxYouth@Toronto will be hosted for second year at the beautiful, historic old Masonic Temple in the heart of Toronto.
+The eighth edition of TEDxYouth@Toronto will be hosted at the St. Lawrence Centre For The Arts in downtown Toronto.

 The event also features carefully chosen TED videos and interactive activities to fully engage the GTA’s brightest youth.
 The day incorporates networking sessions during and after the event to encourage participants, organizers, and presenters explore, share, and grow “ideas worth spreading.”
 The live audience will be made up of high school students from all over the city.
 All on-stage content will also be also be streamed live for audiences both local and global.

 be exposed to innovative thinking and thought-provoking dialogue in a unique program that promises to spark meaningful discussions

 - engage with some of Canada’s transformative thought leaders who will challenge your thinking in new ways; some past speakers include: Olympic gold medalists Scott Moir and Tessa Virtue, MP and former astronaut Marc Garneau, Master Chef Canada winner Eric Chong, entrepreneur Arlene Dickinson, amongst many others

 renew your lifelong journey of discovery by participating in something big; this conference is just one of the hundreds around the world celebrating Universal Children’s Day to empower and inspire youth.

 share experiences, information, and form life-long friendships with other high school students in the GTA

 TED is a nonprofit organization devoted to Ideas Worth Spreading.
 Started as a four-day conference in California 25 years ago, TED has grown to support those world-changing ideas with multiple initiatives.
 The annual TED Conference invites the world’s leading thinkers and doers to speak for 18 minutes.